droycewagner/2dfluidflow/README.md

     make
     ./fluidflow

+Detailed documentation is given in the implementation _src/mesh2d.cpp_.

 Output Options
 --------------

-A method _write2file()_ is provided to print velocity and pressure matrices to file and there is a method _write2image_ to produce colored images representing the fluid flow.
+A method _writeFile()_ is provided to print tab-delimited velocity and pressure matrices to file and there is a method _writeImage_ to produce colored images representing the fluid flow.
 The following options can be set for visual output in the file _fluidflow.cpp_:

+* _bool write_file_: when set to 1, writes tab-delimited pressure/velocity matrices to file in a folder named _res_.
-* _bool make_vid_: set this to 1 to produce png files in the _res_ folder, representing the fluid flow
+* _bool write_image_: when set to 1, produces png files in the _res_ folder, representing the fluid flow
-* _double fps_: this will indicate how many times per second (in simulation time) an image should be produced
+* _double fps_: this will indicate how many times per second (in simulation time) an image/file should be produced
 * _double min_col, max_col_: these give the coloration scale.
 Images contain colors from magenta (representing zero velocity) to red (representing max velocity).
 A velocity above this range will be colored white and a velocity below the minimum will be colored black.
 If the max/min velocities are not obvious from the initial condition, the mesh2d class provides methods *max_vel()*, *min_vel()* which can be called after each use of *do_iteration()*.

-The function _write2image_ does the following:
+The function _writeImage_ does the following:

 1. creates an image with the same dimensions as the mesh2d object,
 2. colors each pixel by speed, based on _rainbow_scale_,